madetech/handbook/roles/engineer.md

 - to be actively practicing modern software craftsmanship practices such as TDD within 3 months
 - to be autonomously delivering features of a small nature within 3 months
 - to be autonomously delivering features of a medium nature within 6 months

+## Academy role

+We need someone:

+- to train to be ready to join a delivery team following graduation

+We expect someone in the role:

+- to be automously delivering features of a micro nature before graduation
+- to be actively practicing modern software craftsmanship practices such as TDD before graduation
+- to be involved in improving the academy program for current and future cohorts
+- to be billable at a 50% rate after graduating the Academy

 ## Engineer traits